• Recipes

 Make-Ahead & Storage

-If you have left-over pickles you can store them in a covered non-metallic container in the refrigerator for up to 2 days.
-However, the cucumbers will have a different texture.
+Storage.
+If you have leftover quick pickled cucumber, you can store them in a covered non-metallic container in the refrigerator for up to 2 days.
+However, the cucumbers will have a softer texture.

 More Delicious Side Dish Recipes